jbeck018/howlerops/docs/compliance/GDPR_COMPLIANCE_GUIDE.md

 ## Executive Summary

-This guide documents SQL Studio's comprehensive approach to General Data Protection Regulation (GDPR) compliance.
+This guide documents Howlerops's comprehensive approach to General Data Protection Regulation (GDPR) compliance.
 We have implemented technical and organizational measures to ensure the protection of personal data in accordance with GDPR requirements, demonstrating our commitment to privacy by design and by default.

 ## Table of Contents